-We went to Page, AZ during the month of January and weather wise is was somewhat chilly.
+We went to Page, AZ during the month of January, and weather-wise it was somewhat chilly.
 Once we started the walk however and warm up it was just perfect.
-The main time consuming thing here is the parking.
+The main time-consuming thing here is the parking.
 Once that is taken care of this place is just amazing to see.

-It takes about 15-20 mins to get to the actual main view point from the parking lot.
-It is a nice hike with probably about 30 degrees incline and then about 45 decline.
-Once there there are plenty of other view points of the bend but also quite a few people trying to get a picture from them so be patient.
+It takes about 15-20 mins to get to the actual main viewpoint from the parking lot.
+It is a nice hike with probably about 30 degrees incline and then about 45 degrees decline.
+Once there there are plenty of other viewpoints of the bend but also quite a few people trying to get a picture from them so be patient.
 As we mentioned it is quite a popular destination and it most likely would be packed.